mebusy/notes/dev_notes/AI_CS188_BNs_Inference.md

 - so that is variable elimination .
 - what if your evidence ?
     - just like with the inference by enumeration , when there is evidence you just look at your tabels and you only retain those entries consistent with your evidence.
-- Q: how to know whether we can sum out R ?
+- Q: why sum out R in the 1st step?
+    - Actually we are eliminating a hidden variable, we are hunting down the hidden variables.

 <h2 id="c7b2a4d55fbea4d044644cf5b2b45d29"></h2>